 The ARTS-7000 includes a pulse antenna that can be used for all test functions relating to the pulse module, including TCAS testing.
 Here is how the antenna is used to test TCAS: it is mounted on a tripod in order to allow convenient positioning.
 This antenna is designed to be highly directional and, as such, careful alignment between the ARTS 7000 antenna and the antenna of the aircraft system being tested under test antenna is required.

 For more information about the ARTS-7000 and other avionics test equipment, contact Laversab Aviation today!

 Avionics Radio Test Set: ARTS-7000

 The Laversab ARTS-7000 is a multifunction all-in-one Avionics Radio Test System – ARTS.
 It is designed to meet all aircraft radio test requirements in a single unit.
 The ARTS-7000 is controlled wirelessly – whether from inside the cockpit or around the aircraft.
 It is controlled via a simple yet intuitive touch-screen interface.
 The ARTS-7000 is built to reduce upfront costs, simplify aircraft testing, and cover both current & future radio test requirements.

 Standard tests: Radio Communication, Navigation, Distance Measuring Equipment, Mode S, ADSB, Emergency Location Transmitters

-Optional tests: TCAS, UAT
+Optional tests: TCAS, UAT, GPS

 The ARTS-7000 is user configurable and expandable to meet future avionics requirements.
 It is built to test any airborne platform, including General aviation, Commercial airliners, helicopters, and military applications.